soyoahn/soyoahn.github.io/_posts/2025-07-23-i-missed-the-hackathon.md

 On Hackathon Day One, shortly after finding out that my original project was dead, I heard about a different one that really excited me, but I worried about joining last minute and being dead weight.

-Takeaway: Don't act weird, don't make people feel like they need to manage your feelings.
+Next time: Don't act weird, don't make people feel like they need to manage your feelings.
 Just join if you really want to and look for ways to remove friction.

 ## ✨ Lessons Learned and Checklist for Next Year
 1. **Only pitch ideas that I can actually help implement**.
 It *is* a hackathon, after all; not a document-a-thon.